Last Updated on 17 January 2026 by Cycloscope

 Cathedral of San Giacomo

 On which the signs of the war are still visible.
-Going up the bell tower it is possible to have a nice view of the city.
+Going up the bell tower offers a nice view of the city.

 The Underground City

 The most popular attraction among visitors.
-The entrance to the underground Szczecin is located near the station, from here you go down and you can travel 40 kilometers of tunnels, bunkers, and shelters used during the Second World War and, later, for the tensest periods of the Cold War.
+The entrance to the underground Szczecin is near the station; from here, you descend and can travel 40 kilometers through tunnels, bunkers, and sheltersused during the Second World War and later during the tensest periods of the Cold War.

 The beaches of the lagoon